armis-security/DataHack2019/README.md

    ]
 ]
 ```
-**Please pay close attention to the order of the inner array - network id, device id, confidence**
+**Please pay close attention to the order of the inner array - network id, device id, confidence.** <br> <br>
-For Example:
+For example:
 ```
 [
   [ 1, 222, 0.75 ],
   [ 0, 24, 0.11 ]
 ]
 ```
-In this example there are 2 devices: the first one is device_id 222 from network id 1, and it receive the anomaly score of 0.75, the second device is device_id 24 from network id 0, and it receive the anomaly score of 0.11.
+In this example there are 2 devices: the first one is device_id 222 from network 1, and its anomaly score is 0.75 (the higher the score, the more likely it is that this device is anomalous).<br>
+The second device is device_id 24 from network 0, and it received the anomaly score of 0.11. <br><br>

-A detailed submission code will be available in the solution example.
+A detailed code for submission will be available in the solution example. <br><br>

-After each submission, please send us your code zipped to the "datahack@armis.com" so we can start reviewing your algorithms.
+After each submission, please send us your code, in a zipped file, to "datahack@armis.com", so we review your solution.

 # Contact Us
 <a name="Contact"></a>
-For every question, suggestion or any other observations you might have, please do not hesitate to contact us at: datahack@armis.com
+For every question, suggestion, or any other observations you might have, please do not hesitate to contact us: datahack@armis.com

 # ENJOY!